I. Responses of plant to trace metallic elements excess

 (i) The first approach uses the variation of Mg concentration in Arabidopsis mutants and natural accessions as a source of diversity to find new genes and alleles controlling root and shoot Mg homeostasis.

 (ii) Because the knowledge about the impact of Mg deficiency on physiological processes was scarce, we proceeded to transcriptome analyses to provide non-biased hints about targets of Mg starvation.
-We published a thorough description of the transcriptomic responses (within hours or days before the outbreak of visual symptoms) of Mg deprivation (New Phytol 187: 119-131; 187: 132-144).
-Mg starvation triggered a temporal difference in the early transcriptomic response in organs, with a higher number of genes being differentially regulated in the root after 8h and in young mature leaves after 28h.
+We published a thorough description of the transcriptomic responses (within hours or days before the outbreak of visual symptoms) of Mg deprivation (Hermans et al. 2010a & b).
 Unlike other mineral deficiencies, putative Mg transporters genes were not induced (post-transcriptional induction cannot be excluded).
 Interestingly, the rhythmic expression of circadian clock component genes was altered in roots, while abscisic acid signalling was triggered in leaves.
-Delayed responses after 7 days of Mg starvation impacted on the abundance of 33 % of the transcripts in leaves and less than 2% of the transcripts in roots.
-The analysis confirmed the visual observation that Mg starvation affected the shoot more than the root in Arabidopsis.
-Re-supply of Mg restored initial patterns of gene expression for one-fifth of the transcripts in the leaves and half in the roots.
-Further study of the circadian rhythm confirmed the altered amplitude of clock genes expression while the phase was still maintained.
-Higher expression was observed of genes in the ethylene biosynthetic pathway, in the reactive oxygen species detoxification and in the photoprotection of the photosynthetic apparatus.
-Higher production of ethylene and altered levels of antioxidants supported those transcriptomic data.
+The transcriptomic analysis confirmed the visual observation that Mg starvation affected the shoot more than the root in Arabidopsis.
+Further study of the circadian rhythm confirmed interaction between the circadian clock and Mg status.
+This aspect is currently further investigated.

 Effects of Mg deficiency on photosystems